Skip to content

 • The integrator package is for external apps only.
 Apps inside the Qelos monorepo MUST NOT depend on qelos-integrator-fastapi — they talk to the gateway directly.

-• request.state.qelos is None on skip_paths.
+• request.state.qelos can be absent on skip_paths.
 Always go through Depends(get_qelos) (which returns Optional[...]) or Depends(require_user) (which raises 401) instead of accessing the attribute blindly.

 • Anonymous requests don't raise by default. qelos.user and qelos.workspace will simply be None.
 Switch to require_auth=True or use Depends(require_user) when you want a hard 401.

 • Don't reuse the per-request SDK across requests.
-It is bound to a specific token pair.
 Build a fresh QelosSDK(api_token=...) for background workers and scripts.

 Build SaaS Products Without Limits.